charleso/git-training/explanation/branches_manual_head.md

 So in my case I was on the `master` branch, and manually switching to `hello` (obviously) didn't update the working files magically.
-That's something you neeed `checkout` for.
+That's something you need `checkout` for.

 So in some ways you can think of `checkout` as two operations: